hansi-b/JavaFxTemplate/README.md

 ## Limitations

 - Works with the command line and in IntelliJ, but not in Eclipse.
 (Most likely related to [this problem](https://github.com/eclipse/buildship/issues/658).
 It seems to work in Eclipse if you remove the `utilities` sub-project and dependency.)
+- Tests with Spock may not work entirely due to [this issue](https://github.com/spockframework/spock/issues/1227).